 The Samsung Q60B QLED and the Sony X80K/X80CK are different types of entry-level TVs, although the Q60B is more versatile.
 The Samsung is better for bright and dark rooms because it gets brighter and it has a better contrast for deeper blacks.
 On the other hand, the Sony is better for wide seating areas because it has a wider viewing angle, and it also has better motion handling thanks to its quicker response time.

 The Sony X90J is better overall than the Sony X80K/X80CK because it's a higher-end TV.
-The X90J has many more features like a local dimming feature that makes it a better choice to watch movies in dark rooms.
+The X90J has many more features, such as a local dimming feature, which makes it a better choice for watching movies in dark rooms.
 It's also better for gaming as it has a 120Hz panel, HDMI 2.1 bandwidth, and VRR support, while the X80K is limited to a 60Hz panel without VRR support.
 The X90J also gets brighter, making it a better choice for well-lit rooms.

 The Sony X80K and the LG QNED80 2022 are similar TVs, apart from their gaming capabilities.
 Both have very low contrast ratios and middling black uniformity, so neither is great for watching content in a dark room.
 The LG is a much better choice for gaming, as it supports HDMI 2.1 bandwidth, VRR, and 120Hz.